fun33333/HDMS/services/frontend-service/FRONTEND-REQUIREMENTS.md

   - Soft deletes the ticket

 **Business Rules:**
-- Requester can only see messages after their join timestamp
+- requestor can only see messages after their join timestamp
 - Admin/Moderator can see full chat history
-- Requester cannot edit after submission
+- requestor cannot edit after submission
 - Reopen limit: Maximum 2 times (show error if exceeded)
 - Auto-close countdown visible if ticket is `Resolved` (e.g., "Will auto-close in 2 days")

 ---

-#### 5. Notifications (`/requester/notifications`)
+#### 5. Notifications (`/requestor/notifications`)

 **Layout:**
 ```